apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Standard/Nodes/package.md

 ## Standard Lucene Query Nodes

- The package org.apache.lucene.queryparser.flexible.standard.nodes contains QueryNode classes that are used specifically for Lucene query node tree.
-Any other generic QueryNode is defined under org.apache.lucene.queryParser.nodes.
+The namespace <tt>Lucene.Net.QueryParsers.Flexible.Standard.Nodes</tt> contains QueryNode classes that are used specifically for Lucene query node tree.
+Any other generic QueryNode is defined under  <xref:Lucene.Net.QueryParsers.Flexible.Core.Nodes>.